Professor Kerry Emanuel ForMemRS

 Kerry is a co-director of the Lorenz Center at MIT, a climate think-tank devoted to basic, curiosity-drive research.
 He is a member of the National Academy of Sciences, the American Academy of Arts and Sciences, and the American Philosophical Society.

-Cecil and Ida Green Professor of Atmospheric Science, Department of Earth, Atmospheric and Planetary Sciences, Massachusetts Institute of Technology
+Professor, Department of Earth, Atmospheric and Planetary Sciences, Massachusetts Institute of Technology

 Interest and expertise